mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### check_for_updates

-Set to false, disables checking for new versions of Grafana from Grafana's GitHub repository.
+Set to false, disables checking for new versions of Mosaicoo from Grafana's GitHub repository.
 When enabled, the check for a new version runs every 10 minutes.
 It will notify, via the UI, when a new version is available.
-The check itself will not prompt any auto-updates of the Grafana software, nor will it send any sensitive information.
+The check itself will not prompt any auto-updates of the Mosaicoo software, nor will it send any sensitive information.

 ### check_for_plugin_updates

-> **Note**: Available in Grafana v8.5.0 and later versions.
+> **Note**: Available in Mosaicoo v8.5.0 and later versions.

 Set to false disables checking for new versions of installed plugins from https://grafana.com.
 When enabled, the check for a new plugin runs every 10 minutes.
 It will notify, via the UI, when a new plugin update exists.
 The check itself will not prompt any auto-updates of the plugin, nor will it send any sensitive information.

 ### google_analytics_ua_id

-If you want to track Grafana usage via Google analytics specify _your_ Universal Analytics ID here.
+If you want to track Mosaicoo usage via Google analytics specify _your_ Universal Analytics ID here.
 By default this feature is disabled.

 ### google_tag_manager_id